-Oct.
+Although the express language Section 806 protects employees who "provide information," in some cases adjudicators have concluded that a refusal to participate in unlawful activity or conduct is protected under Section 806.
+See Bechtel v.
+Competitive Technologies Inc., 2005-SOX-33 (ALJ Oct.
 5, 2005) (refusal to sign disclosure forms was protected activity); Jayaraj v.
 Pro-Pharmaceuticals, Inc., 2003-SOX-32 (ALJ Feb.
 11, 2005).

-Yet, in Getman v.
+Yet, not every refusal will suffice.
+In Getman v.
 Southwest Securities, Inc., ARB 04-059, 2003-SOX-8 (ARB July 29, 2005), a former securities analyst for an investment bank contended she was pressured to change her recommended rating of a certain stock and her refusal to do so was protected activity under Section 806.
 The ARB held this unspecified "refusal" was not sufficient to "provide information" to a person with supervisory authority relating to a violation and therefore did not constitute protected activity.
 The ARB reasoned that in the context within which this refusal occurred, i.e., during a review committee meeting between an analyst and her supervisor where disagreement over a rating may be the normal part of the process, the analyst must "communicate a concern that the employer's conduct constitutes a violation in order to have whistleblower protection."